 Replace milk chocolate bunnies with high quality antioxidant-rich dark chocolate and limit to just a few ounces.
 Spend the day making homemade treats to sneak into baskets, using dates or applesauce as replacements for the sugar in your recipes.

-Place fresh fruit in your child’s basket, like strawberries, raspberries and blueberries
+Place fresh fruit in your child’s basket, like strawberries, raspberries, blueberries and Cuties.

 Place temporary tattoos or stickers in those plastic eggs.

 Create a gardening basket.
 Pack it with a large flowerpot with herbs, organic seeds, soil, shovels, trowels, gloves and a watering can.
 Take it a step further and create a theme for the basket, such as a pizza garden theme with basil, oregano, peppers, tomatoes and parsley.
 This time of year kids are getting excited for warm weather to come and go to the beach, so why not do a beach theme?